dyveHack/simpleNFTexample/README.md

       "image": "https://ipfs.io/ipfs/QmXGj2CEw5aLFcH9W7izh3fyr3he4RTnEcBDtPnohHt5P2"
     }

-The collection contains only 1 element at this time.
+The collection contains only 2 elements at this time and was built as a test Collection at ETH Toronto 2022.